 A redevelopment of c.13,000m2 of central Whitechapel in East London for Londonewcastle of which nearly 6,000m2 is open space, half of it fully accessible to the public.It includes a new “green spine”, a heavily planted, wide pedestrianised street and a more enclosed residential courtyard.
 We are collaborating with Adjaye Associates and PLP Architecture.

 We looked for a typology that provides flexibility and variety.
-Flexibility to enable change to occur during design development without compromising the layout and full of variety because we are designing for a diverse range of individuals.
-So in our scheme there is a strong overall typology which derives more from organic, indigenous place making rather than pure modernist or classical aesthetics.
-Paths are not parallel, instead, they respond to the way people cut corners; corners that are skewed rather than right-angled, irregular spaces are made where one might have something to sit on or a small group of trees.
-The layout is also highly permeable.
-People almost always have a choice of where to go, they are not shoved down one path or corralled into an “important place”, the landscape filters and suggests movement rather than compels.
-The entire domain is a place of exploration.
+There is a strong overall typology which derives more from organic, indigenous place making rather than pure modernist or classical aesthetics.
+Paths are not parallel, they respond to the way people cut corners; corners that are skewed rather than right-angled, irregular spaces are made where one might have something to sit on or a small group of trees.
+People always have a choice of where to go and are not shoved down one path or corralled into an important place.

 We see much of the planting having a meadow like character with the more peripheral parts, closer to the buildings having a higher proportion of shrubs.